paired: A Statistical Framework for Detecting Stellar Binarity with Gaia RVs. I. Sensitivity to Unresolved Binaries: Methods

-We summarize here an injection-and-recovery analysis to investigate our sensitivity to stellar binarity, within the framework we outline in the previous section.
-To this end, we create a synthetic population of binaries, which we ``observe" at a typical Gaia cadence and with typical Gaia per-measurement radial velocity uncertainty.
-We then calculate the median radial velocity and radial velocity error of these ``observations", to obtain a synthetic data set that resembles the reported radial velocity Gaia data.
-Given a ground truth knowledge of the population, we can then assess the ability of our machinery to correctly identify sources of anomalously high radial velocity error.
-In \autoref{sec:donut_feature}, we describe the impact of Gaia sample selection on this empirical sensitivity map.
+We calibrate the sensitivity of the method described in Section \ref{sec:calc_radvel} with an injection and recovery analysis.
+Given a ground truth knowledge of the injected population, we can then assess our recovery performance.
+We consider two types of ``recovery:" first, whether \paired\ correctly identifies a given binary, by virtue of its ``excess" RV noise at the level of $p<0.001$ (results summarized in Section \ref{sec:recover_excess}).
+Secondly, we consider the accuracy with which we recover the semi-amplitude $K$ of the primary (results summarized in Section \ref{sec:recover_K}).

+We create a synthetic population of binaries for the injection test as follows.
 First, we draw our underlying stellar binary properties with uniform log spacing in semi-major axis, $a$, and in mass ratio, $q$.
 Our range in $q$ spans $10^{-4}$ to $1$, which for a Sun-like star brackets a range with a Jupiter-mass exoplanet at one extreme and an equal mass stellar companion at the other.
-Our semi-major axis range spans $10^{-2}$ - $10^3$ AU, but our sensitivity falls off substantially for $a>1$ AU.
-Within this $\{q,a\}$ parameter space, we generate one million binary star pairs.
-We then assign orbital inclination relative to the line of sight, orbital eccentricity, and longitude of periapse from uniform distributions of $\cos{0}-\cos{\pi/2}$, 0-1, and 0 to 360 degrees, respectively.
+Our semi-major axis range spans $10^{-2} - 10^3$~AU, but our sensitivity falls off substantially for $a>10$ AU.
+Within this $\{q,a\}$ parameter space, we generate one million binary stars.
+We then sample and assign orbital inclination relative to the line of sight $\cos{i} \sim \mathcal{U}(0,\,1)$, orbital eccentricity $e \sim \mathcal{U}(0,\,1)$, and longitude of periapse $\omega \sim \mathcal{U}(0,\,2\,\pi)$ from uniform random distributions.
 Next, we calculate the binary's orbital period and employ Kepler's equations to solve for the positions and velocities of the two stars.
-The number of synthetic observations $n$ is drawn from the distribution of RV transits shown in \autoref{fig:RV_transits}.
-This depicts the distribution in the number of transits for the observed Gaia stars in the \textit{Kepler} Input Catalog and the \textit{TESS} Candidate Target List.
-We ``measure" the radial component of the velocity at uniform random times $t_n$ over the 668 day observing time span of EDR3.
-We also calculate the semi-amplitude of the heavier (and presumably brighter) component.
+The number of synthetic observations $N$ is then drawn from the distribution of RV transits (measurements by the RVS instrument) shown in Figure \ref{fig:RV_transits}.
+We ``measure" the radial component of the velocity at uniform random times over the 1038-day observing time span of DR3.
+We also calculate the semi-amplitude of the heavier component, assuming it to also be brighter.